-Such an assignment is permissible in offshore transactions.
-Specifically, security in the DIFC is governed and permitted by the DIFC Law of Security.
+Rules for assignments vary depending on the free zone.
+Security over receivables in the DIFC is governed and permitted by the DIFC Law of Security and the DIFC Security Regulations.
 Notably, the DIFC does not provide different rules depending on the asset to be secured (excluding land); hence all security to be taken in the DIFC must 'attach' to be effective.
 For 'attachment' to occur: